I Know This Much Is True (miniseries)

-I Know This Much Is True is an American drama television miniseries co-written and directed by Derek Cianfrance based on the 1998 novel of the same name by Wally Lamb.
-Mark Ruffalo stars in two roles, identical twin brothers Dominick and Thomas Birdsey.
-The series premiered on HBO on May 10, 2020, receiving generally positive reviews from critics.
+I Know This Much Is True is an American drama television miniseries directed and co-written by Derek Cianfrance, based on the 1998 novel by Wally Lamb.
+The series stars Mark Ruffalo in a dual role as twin brothers Dominick and Thomas Birdsey.
+It premiered on HBO on May 10, 2020, and concluded on June 14, 2020, consisting of six episodes.
+Ruffalo's performance was widely acclaimed and won him a Primetime Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award.

 Plot summary

-The show takes place in Three Rivers, Connecticut in the early 1990s.
+The show takes place in Three Rivers, Connecticut, in the early 1990s.
 Dominick Birdsey's identical twin, Thomas Birdsey, suffers from paranoid schizophrenia.
-With medication, Thomas is able to live his life in relative peace and work at a coffee stand, but occasionally, he has severe episodes of his illness.
+With medication, Thomas is able to live his life in relative peace and work at a coffee stand, but occasionally, he experiences severe episodes of his illness.
 Thinking he is making a sacrificial protest that will stop the Gulf War, Thomas cuts off his own hand while at a public library.
 Dominick sees him through the ensuing decision not to attempt to reattach the hand, and makes efforts on his behalf to free him from what he knows to be an inadequate and depressing hospital for the dangerously mentally ill.